apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    according to this setting then it will be used, otherwise it will be released to the pool and a different session selected or created.

-.. ts:cv:: CONFIG proxy.config.http.safe_requests_retryable INT 1
-   :overridable:

-   This setting, on by default, allows requests which are considered safe to be retried on an error.
-   See https://tools.ietf.org/html/rfc7231#section-4.2.1 to RFC for details on which request methods are considered safe.

-   If this setting is ``0`` then ATS retries a failed origin server request only if the bytes sent by ATS are not acknowledged by the origin server.

-   If this setting is ``1`` then ATS retries all the safe methods to a failed origin server irrespective of previous connection failure status.

 .. ts:cv:: CONFIG proxy.config.http.record_heartbeat INT 0
    :reloadable: